orxfun/orx-parallel/docs/RelationToRayon.md

 * each thread pulls tasks from the iterator, executes them, and pulls more from the remaining tasks whenever they are idle again,
 * the computation returns once the iterator is consumed (or an early exit condition is satisfied as in `find` method).

-This is super simple to understand and reason about.
-There are only two straightforward decisions to take:
+There exist only two straightforward decisions to take that are easy to reason about:
 * how many threads to spawn?
 * how many tasks to pull each time a thread is idle?